 “The savings accounts that are paying the best yields now are also those most likely to boost yields further as interest rates rise,” says Greg McBride, CFA, Bankrate’s chief financial analyst.
 “Banks that are paying next to nothing aren’t suddenly going to morph into high payers.”

-The most you can earn through a nationally available savings account is 1.6 percent APY.
-Check out the best high-yield accounts for savers.
+The most you can earn through a nationally available savings account is 2.5 percent APY.

 Choosing your next savings account